json-schema-org/referencing/draft-handrews-jri.md

 * the context specification requires an absolute base IRI defined within each primary resource
 * the context specification requires all IRI-references to be non-relative or fragment-only

-Such a base IRI is necessary if the implementation encounters a relative IRI-reference prior to determining a non-relative a base IRI defined within the content.
+Such a base IRI is necessary if the implementation encounters a relative IRI-reference prior to determining a non-relative base IRI defined within the content.
 It is assumed that any provided base IRI has been determined in accordance with the relevant specifications.

 An implementation that does not meet either of the above criteria yet still disregards this recommendation MUST document the limitation and treat unresolvable relative references as an error.